memosteve/puul-task-api/README.md

 ## Testing

-The project ships with two layers of tests, run with Jest:
+The project includes unit and E2E tests, both run with Jest.

 ### Unit tests (`npm test`)

-Test services, DTO validation rules, and utilities in isolation — no database required.
+Validate services, DTO rules, and utilities in isolation.
+No database is required.

 | Suite | Coverage |
 |-------|----------|